Wave Goodbye To Negativity – Welcome Positivity

-Aromatherapy is one of the very best ways to achieve this goal.
-While it won’t get you that promotion at work or sort out your relationships, it can improve mental well being which makes you better equipped to deal with the stresses of life.
+Aromatherapy is one of the very best natural ways to rebalance a state of negativity and turn it into a more positive one.
+While it certainly won’t materialise the money to pay your energy bill or fill your car with petrol, it can improve your mental well being which then makes you better equipped to deal with the current challenges and stresses of life during the inflation crisis.

 Aromatherapy and mood

-Studies have proven that aromatherapy can have a positive effect on mood.
+Just in case you didn’t know, studies have scientifically proven that aromatherapy can have a positive effect on mood.
 In 1998, a study in the International Journal of Neuroscience exposed 40 adults to three minutes of aromatherapy using lavender or rosemary essential oils.
 Participants were given simple maths problems before and after the treatment.

-It was observed that among the group using lavender- which is an essential oil known for relaxation – there was a less depressed mood and people felt more relaxed.
+It was observed that among the group using lavender- which is an essential oil well known for relaxation – there was a less depressed mood and people felt more relaxed.
 Interestingly, they performed the maths questions faster and more accurately after the aromatherapy session.
 Conversely, among those given rosemary – a stimulating essential oil – there was alertness, but the maths questions weren’t completed as accurately.

 Using aroma to elicit a mood

-In order to feel more positive as we are now in the darker autumn months, harness the power of aroma to elicit the sort of feelings you desire.
+In order to dispel negativity and feel more positive about everything as inflation rapidly approaches 10%, you can harness the power of aroma to improve your mental wellbeing and elicit the sort of feelings you prefer to experience during the day.
 Essential oils really can help you to change your mind.

 Relaxation – Certain essential oils are renowned for imbuing a sense of relaxation.
 Lavender is one of the most well known but there are other alternatives, such as clary sage, bergamot, roman chamomile, neroli, and ylang ylang essential oil.

 Happiness – Lemon essential oil is brilliant for rejuvenation and breeding feelings of good cheer.
-Indeed, most fresh citrus scents are, including bergamot, sweet orange, grapefruit, and lime.
-Rosemary is also a natural stimulant and is great for boosting mood, while creating a sense of alertness.
+Indeed, most fresh citrus scents are excellent at lifting moods and clearing negativity including bergamot, sweet orange, grapefruit, and lime.
+Rosemary is also a natural stimulant and is great for boosting energy levels and lifting emotions, while creating a sense of alertness.